TwoRavens/raven-metadata-service/docs/source/preprocess_file_description.rst

 .. data:: numchar

-    TODO: Description of the variable.
-Defaults
-    Defaults to some thing or is calculated by ....
+    Numchar attribute descirbes the classification of the data into two types `Character` and `Numeric`.
+Defaults Defaults to some thing or is calculated by ....

     .. code-block:: json